software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 # React Native Turbo

-React Native apps [Hotwired Turbo](https://turbo.hotwired.dev/handbook/introduction) support creating hybrid apps with a single shared web view.
+React Native [Hotwired Turbo](https://turbo.hotwired.dev/handbook/introduction) support for creating hybrid apps with a single shared web view session.

 ## Installation

-First step is to install react-native-turbo as a dependency in your project:
+First step is to install `react-native-turbo` as a dependency to your project:

 ```
 yarn add react-native-turbo